 Sustainable design architecture is in alignment with the Green Earth move.
-Environmentalists have left no sphere unturned when it comes to preserving the ecological system.
-Architecture is one of the many areas which have been targeted.
-The growing population and urban developments have led to a depletion of natural resources and polluting the environment among other factors.
+Environmentalists have left no stone unturned when it comes to preserving the ecological system.

 What is sustainable design architecture?

-Sustainable architecture can be described best as an ecological design.
+Sustainable architecture can be described as an ecological design.
 There are numerous ways in which we can design our buildings to be more eco-friendly.
-The agenda is to ensure that the design of the building is environment conscious in nature.
-This covers not just the construction technique but the manner in which the structure is constructed and its future functioning.
+The agenda is to ensure that the design of the building is environment-conscious.

 Why should we consider sustainable design architecture?

-Sustainable design architecture aims at reducing the adverse effect of a building to the environment.
-This is achieved by using efficient and environment friendly building techniques, such as moderating the use of energy and materials.
+Sustainable design architecture reduces the adverse effects of a building on the environment.
+This is done by using efficient and environment-friendly building techniques, such as moderating the use of energy and materials.

-How can we make our architecture sustainable?
 Much of our design has to do with the comforts that we incorporate into our structures.
-We implement many features such as heating, air-conditioning, ventilation and lighting which are not necessarily eco-friendly.
+We implement many features such as heating, air-conditioning, ventilation and lighting, which are not necessarily eco-friendly.

 Sustainable design architecture tips

-Efficient Lights: LED lights are low on power consumption and can help save on the electric bill.
-High consumption of electricity has a negative impact on the environment.
-The efficient light system also includes the use of good quality wiring such as copper wiring which minimises energy loss during transit.
+Efficient Lights: LED lights are low on power consumption and can save on the electricity bill.
+The efficient light system also includes the use of good quality wiring, such as copper wiring, which minimizes energy loss during transit.

-Carbon footprint: Reducing the carbon footprint is a part of sustainable design architecture.
+Carbon footprint: Reducing one’s carbon footprint is a part of sustainable design architecture.
 Building smaller strictures and rooms are one technique.
-The larger your room the more heating, cooling, lighting etc. it needs.
-Designing rooms which have a comfortable size rather than flaunting extravagance is a part of environmental consciousness.
+The larger your room, the more heating, cooling, lighting, etc. it needs.
+Designing rooms that are of a comfortable size is a part of environmental consciousness.

-Solar Panels: Solar energy can be used to supplement some of the energy requirement of the building.
-Places that get good strong sunlight can capitalise on this natural resource.
-Solar panels can be used as roofs or even exterior wall panels.
+Solar Panels: Solar energy can supplement some of the energy requirement of the building.
+They can be used as roofs or even exterior wall panels.

-Lar Water Heater: A building can save a huge amount on their electric bill by using solar water heating technology.
-In colder climates or areas using solar water heater makes economic sense.
+Solar Water Heater: A building can save a huge amount on their electric bill by using solar water heating technology.
+In colder climates, it makes much economic sense.

-Insulation: Building which is well insulated use less energy for heating and cooling.
-To make your building more in energy efficient you could ensure better insulation and sealing of escape channels.
+Insulation: Buildings that are well-insulated use less energy for heating and cooling.
+To make your building more energy efficient, you could ensure better insulation and sealing of escape channels.

-Terrace garden: Buildings in warm places should consider making flat roofs.
+Terrace garden: Buildings in warm locations should consider making flat roofs.
 Planting trees or shrubs on the roof can help keep the building cool and reduce expenditure on cooling.

-Recycled materials: Recycled materials can be used for various aspects of the building.
-For example recycled copper wiring or salvaged materials from demolition sites can be used.
-This is cost efficient as well as eco-friendly.
+Recycled materials: Recycled materials can be used for various parts of the building.
+For example, recycled copper wiring or salvaged materials from demolition sites can be used.
+This is cost-efficient as well as eco-friendly.

-Using natural materials: We can choose to use natural material and material with a lower volatile organic compound (VOC).
+Using natural materials: We can use natural materials and materials with a lower volatile organic compound (VOC).
 VOC is harmful for the health of the building occupants.
 It is good to evaluate the sustainable standard of the material before deciding to use it.

-These are some tips which can be incorporated into making a building sustainable.
-Other green solutions include waste management, energy conservation, rain screens, natural ventilation, passive heating and cooling, beside many others.
+Other green solutions include waste management, energy conservation, rain screens, natural ventilation, and passive heating and cooling.

-Do you have an idea which needs to be expressed into a sustainable design?
-Or do you have a construction design that needs to be converted to a more sustainable model?
+Do you have an idea that needs to be expressed in a sustainable design?
+Or a construction design that needs to be converted to a more sustainable model?

-A designing a sustainable structure depends largely on the area and the available resources.
-Some of the above tips can be easily incorporated into the design while others may not be practically applicable.
-BluEntCAD works towards helping to create sustainable design architecture.
-If you are looking for a sustainable solution give us a call.
+Designing a sustainable structure depends largely on the area and the available resources.
+Some of the above tips can be easily incorporated into the design, while others may not be applicable.